 Check to make sure mulch is still covering plants exposed to the south and southwest.
 All trees and shrubs (except maples) should be comprehensively pruned for correction, height, damage, and shape.
-Deep water trees, shrubs, and roses as needed.
+Deep water trees, shrubs, and roses as need.

 Remove all leaves and other plant material that fell or was pruned during the fall, and put them in a “hot” compost pile or discard.
 Plant hardy bulbs for Spring blooming.
 Winterize (blow-out) your irrigation system to avoid damage from freezing during the winter.